gatsbyjs/gatsby/docs/docs/how-to/cloud/deploying-to-gatsby-cloud-hosting.md

 ### Changing your default domain

-You can update your default domain by changing the Site Prefix of your Gatsby site in the "General" tab of your Site Settings.
+You can update your default domain by changing the Site Prefix of your Gatsby site in the "General" tab of your "Site Settings".

 ### Other resources